niuers/Distributed-System-Design-Review/Load Balancer.md

 # Nginx
 1. Whereas many web servers and application servers use a simple threaded or process‑based architecture, NGINX stands out with a sophisticated event‑driven architecture that enables it to scale to hundreds of thousands of concurrent connections on modern hardware.
+1. To better understand this design, you need to understand how NGINX runs.
+There’s one worker process per core to make efficient use of hardware resources, the ability to interleave multiple connections within a single worker process, and the capability to switch from connection to connection almost instantaneously as network traffic arrives.
+Put this magic together and you create the massively scalable  **HTTP application delivery engine** that is NGINX.
+1. nginx (pronounced "engine x") is a free open source web server written by Igor Sysoev, a Russian software engineer.
+Since its public launch in 2004, nginx has focused on high performance, high concurrency and low memory usage.
+Additional features on top of the web server functionality, like load balancing, caching, access and bandwidth control, and the ability to integrate efficiently with a variety of applications, makes it the second most popular open source web server on the Internet.

 ## The NGINX Process Model
 1. NGINX has a master process (which performs the privileged operations such as reading configuration and binding to ports) and a number of worker and helper processes (Cache loader/Cache manager, cache helper processes which manage the on‑disk content cache).